-The Council will use a range of informal methods to resolve ASB including referrals to Support Services, Mediation, Acceptable Behaviour Agreements, Verbal and Written Warnings.
+The Council will use a range of informal methods to resolve ASB including referrals to support services, Mediation, Acceptable Behaviour Agreements, verbal and written Warnings.

-The Council will aim to resolve issues at the earliest opportunity by using appropriate and timely intervention.
 Where enforcement action is considered necessary, legal sanctions will apply where other methods are deemed to be inappropriate or have failed.
 ASB cases are often complex and time is needed to collate sufficient evidence to support resolution actions and ensure a successful outcome.
 The Council will liaise with the complainant to ensure that they are kept updated on the progress of their case.